 *Back-to-back for students who hold a Master 150GT Certificate of Competency.
 Students with a Watchkeeping Mate certificate can complete these courses in 5 weeks, but with breaks in between.

 After successfully completing the courses at WMI and Transport Canada oral exam, you can act as:

-- Chief Mate on board a vessel of 3000 gross tonnage or less engaged on a near coastal voyage, Class 2 (or class 1 if certificate is endorsed for a limited, contiguous waters, voyage)
+- Chief Mate on board a vessel of 3000 gross tonnage or less engaged on a Near Coastal Voyage, Class 2 (or class 1 if certificate is endorsed for a limited, contiguous waters, voyage), or